-This restaurant is known to make meat grills, they go through traeger grills reviews and use the top rated grill to prepare food.
+This restaurant is known to make meat grills, they use traeger grills for cooking which is the best rated grill as reviewed on justgreatsteaks.com.
 You can order any of the meals in either a full or half order.
 Typically a half order is more than enough and will more than fill you up.
 Then again, getting a full order is a good excuse to save some of this irresistibly juicy meat for another day.
 You will quickly find that eating here once is not enough!

 In terms of appetizers (which the restaurant calls “teasers”), I recommend the beer battered onion rings which beats out the ones you find at your local Burger King or Carl’s Jr. For those looking for something a little bit lighter, you can have the Cowboy Caesar Salad or the Retro Salad.